-WASHINGTON - Six US air strikes on an Islamic State desert camp in Libya killed 17 militants and destroyed three vehicles, the US military said on Sunday, the first US strikes in Libya since President Donald Trump took office.
+WASHINGTON - Six US air strikes on an Islamic State desert camp in Libya killed 17 militants and destroyed three vehicles, the US military said on Sunday, the first American strikes in Libya since President Donald Trump took office in January.

-The last known US strike in Libya was on Jan.
-19, a day before Trump's inauguration, when more than 80 Islamic State militants, some of whom were believed to be plotting attacks in Europe, died in US air strikes on camps outside Sirte.
+The last-known US strike in Libya was on Jan.
+19, a day before Trump's inauguration, when more than 80 Islamic State militants, some believed to be plotting attacks in Europe, died in US air strikes on camps outside Sirte.

-That strike was led by two B-2 bombers, which took off from Whiteman Air Force Base in Missouri to carry out a 30-hour round-trip bombing run.
-They dropped about 100 precision-guided munitions on the camps.
+That strike was led by two B-2 bombers, which dropped about 100 precision-guided munitions on the camps.

 Islamic State militants have shifted to desert valleys and inland hills southeast of Tripoli as they seek to exploit Libya's political divisions after their defeat in Sirte.